How to not move the gun when shooting

 Frequently Asked Questions

-What are the two main trigger control techniques discussed for minimizing gun movement?
+What are the two main trigger control techniques discussed for preventing gun movement?

-The two primary techniques are 'Prep and Roll,' where you reach the trigger wall and apply continuous pressure until the shot breaks, and 'Prep and Snatch,' which involves pre-loading the trigger to about 90% and then rapidly pulling the remainder.
+The two primary techniques are 'Prep and Roll,' which involves taking up slack to the wall and applying continuous pressure until firing, and 'Prep and Snatch,' where you prepare 90% of the trigger pull and then rapidly complete it.

-How can I determine the best trigger technique for my shooting?
+How can I determine the best trigger control technique for my shooting?

-The video recommends validating both 'Prep and Roll' and 'Prep and Snatch' through live fire at various distances, such as 10, 25, and 30 yards, to see which yields better precision and group sizes for your specific firearm and shooting style.
+The instructor advises testing both 'Prep and Roll' and 'Prep and Snatch' methods during live fire at various distances (10, 25, 30 yards) to see which yields better precision and group sizes for your specific firearm and shooting style.

 More Training & Techniques Videos You Might Like